ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 In fact, one can even choose $w_o$ to be the word directly *before* the context.
 However, these variations do not really alter the results of the CBOW model.
 They are merely preferential {SOURCE}.

-These preferential choices notwithstanding, there are some improvements to the basic SG and CBOW models I have presented.
+These preferential choices notwithstanding, there are some improvements/variations to the basic SG and CBOW models I have presented.
 Many of these improvements have the effect of making the model less computationally expensive to train and are therefore used in practice by software.
 Some improvements/variations include: negative sampling, .
 Stochastic Gradient Descent I will present f

 ## 1.4&nbsp;&nbsp;&nbsp;&nbsp;Training the Model: Stochastic Gradient Descent